Oussamaosman02/php-tuto-old/README.md

 ### Undefined array key problem

-If we tr this GET and POST methods to our own file, or we try to access directly (from the url) to the **profile.php** file, we will see this error :
+If we try this GET and POST methods to our own file, or we try to access directly (from the url) to the **profile.php** file, we will see this error :

 ```
 Warning: Undefined array key "name" in /var/www/html/profile.php on line 14